Kubernetes Weekly Newsletter, Kaptain. Curated Kubernetes news, tutorials, tools and more!

 ByteVibe New Arrivals: Desk Mats

-❤️ 20% exclusive discount for FAUNers on all products (+free shipping included) when you use the code "THANKSFAUN".
+❤️ Get a 20% exclusive discount on all our swag (with free shipping) when you use the code "THANKSFAUN".

 www.youtube.com www.youtube.com